 On any given weekend, you’re likely to find Sweta Dewan hiking, binge-watching Netflix and (when the weather allows it) swimming at the beach.
-But from Monday to Friday, she’s one of Dixon Advisory’s assistant managers in the superannuation accounting team, after commencing as a graduate in 2017.
-In this profile, Sweta takes us through a typical day in the life of a graduate at Dixon Advisory, part of the Evans Dixon Group.
+But from Monday to Friday, she’s one of Dixon Advisory’s managers in the superannuation accounting team, after commencing as a graduate in 2017.
+In this profile, Sweta takes us through a typical day in the life of a graduate at Dixon Advisory, part of the Evans Dixon group of companies.
 This gives us a sense of her responsibilities, tasks and everyday activities.

 Trains, to-do lists and teamwork

 Despite an early wake-up call, Sweta says her days begin in a “hectic rush”.

-“I wake up at about 6.30am because I live quite far out,” she explains.
+“I wake up at about 6.30am because I allow time to travel to work,” she explains.
 “So I’ll normally just have a quick shower, get ready and get to the station.
 Then I catch two trains to get here.”